6.34. Coredump Attributes Control API

 This function should be considered an alternate interface to the CUDA-GDB environment variables defined in this document: https://docs.nvidia.com/cuda/cuda-gdb/index.html#gpu-coredump

-An important design decision to note is that any coredump environment variable values set before CUDA initializes will take permanent precedence over any values set with this this function.
+An important design decision to note is that any coredump environment variable values set before CUDA initializes will take permanent precedence over any values set with this function.
 This decision was made to ensure no change in behavior for any users that may be currently using these variables to get coredumps.

 *value shall contain the requested value specified by set.
 It is up to the caller to ensure that the data type and size of *value matches the request.